Using essential oils for fever blisters is one of the best natural ways to fight those ugly and painful cold sores.

 You can use it in a lip balm similar to the one suggested previously.

-Or put a few drops on a cotton ball or Q-tip and apply several times daily.
+Or put a few drops (diluted in carrier oil) on a cotton ball or Q-tip and apply several times daily.

 If you find that the individual oils are not working for you, creating this essential oil blend might prove advantageous and more effective.

 Here is an essential oil recipe for cold sores you can try!

 Add 3 drops each of lavender, chamomile, and lemon to 6 drops each of geranium and tea tree.
 Combine this concoction with 1 oz sweet almond oil.